fdovila/The_Avila_Conjecture/readme.md

 fba13@ic.ac.uk, favila@uc.cl
 Imperial College London, UK

----

 ### **Abstract**

 We propose the **Avila-Conjecture**, a novel hypothesis suggesting that quantum entanglement between particles across a black hole's event horizon allows information about the black hole's interior to be indirectly accessible from the outside universe without violating causality or the no-communication theorem.
 By developing a comprehensive mathematical framework that combines quantum field theory in curved spacetime, entanglement entropy, the holographic principle, and concepts from quantum gravity—including connections to loop quantum gravity and causal dynamical triangulations—we demonstrate how unitarity is preserved in black hole evaporation processes.
-We also explore potential experimental implications and provide detailed calculations showing how information is encoded in Hawking radiation correlations.
+We explore potential experimental implications, provide detailed calculations showing how information is encoded in Hawking radiation correlations, and discuss how the conjecture avoids violations of fundamental physical principles.
 This conjecture offers a potential resolution to the black hole information paradox and provides insights into unifying quantum mechanics with general relativity.

 ---